GSA/auctions_api/basics.md

 ##### Output

 The output data will be in XML and JSON format.
-These files are downloadable files.
+These files are downloadable.

 The data in the API output file is live data.